-The "Act on Partial Revision of Income Tax Act."
-(Act No. 9 of 2015) was promulgated on March 31, 2015.
-In accordance with the promulgation, the tax rates for income taxes were revised from the fiscal period beginning on or after April 1, 2015.
-This change had little impact on the deferred tax assets and the deferred income taxes.
+The "Act on Partial Revision of Income Tax Act, etc." (Act No. 15 of 2016) and the "Act on Partial Revision of Local Tax Act, etc." (Act No. 13 of 2016) were enacted in the Japanese Diet session on March 29, 2016.
+In accordance with the enactment, the tax rates for income taxes were revised from the fiscal period beginning on or after April 1, 2016.
+The impact of this change on the deferred tax assets and the dererred income taxes was immaterial.